 It is extremely rare to see any PC case that even vaguely resembles the Fractal Design Meshify-C. Given that the front of the case is entirely made of a mesh material sectioned off into an array of polygonal shapes, the Meshify-C has a unique style – without compromising on function.
 With two fans pre-installed, cooling is (forgive us) a breeze, even if the Meshify-C is held back by a number of obstacles.

-Nanoxia Deep Silence 4, as it’s name suggests, was crafted with the sole purpose of being quiet as a mouse.
-This silence-focused case is a well-balanced Micro ATX case that’s affordably priced and even accommodates some of the biggest, most powerful graphics cards with its spacious interior.
-The fact that you’ll rarely hear it go above 30 decibels is just icing on the very taciturn cake.
+As its name suggests, the Nanoxia Deep Silence 4 has the sole purpose of being quiet as a mouse.
+This silence-focused case is a well-balanced Micro ATX chassis that’s affordably priced, without sacrificing room for expansion.
+That’s right you can fit even the biggest, most powerful graphics cards in the Nanoxia Deep Silence 4.
+The fact that you will never hear it go above 30 decibels is just icing on the very taciturn cake.

 - This product is only available in the US and UK at the time of this writing.
 Australian readers: check out a fine alternative in the Phanteks Evolv Shift X.

-Mini-ITX gets closer and closer to toppling Micro-ATX by the day, so it only makes sense that this hot form factor has made its way into NZXT’s new H-series case line.
-And, believe it or not, NZXT has managed to integrate a ton of the same features as its Micro ATX and mid-tower equivalents, with mesmerising, built-in and Smart Device-controlled RGB lighting and an adaptive noise sensor that sees improvement only by way of the Grid+ V3 fan controller.
+Every single day mini-ITX gets more popular, and closer to toppling Micro ATX.
+And, it makes sense – why not spring for a small computer that can get just as much work done as a full tower?
+NZXT’s new H-series case line manages to integrate a ton of the same features as its Micro ATX and mid-tower equivalents, with mesmerizing, built-in and smart device-controlled RGB lighting and an adaptive noise sensor that sees improvement only by way of the Grid+ V3 fan controller.

 When you first look at the Phanteks Evolv Shift X, it looks more like a sound bar than one of the best PC cases, but this helps it vanish into any living area or studio setup.
 It’s flexible to the point that it looks natural placed under a TV as it does on a desk, next to one of the best gaming monitors.
 It may only be compatible with a Mini-ITX motherboard, but the Phanteks Evolv Shift X offers tons of space for components and liquid cooling loops.
 If this case is a little large for your preference, you can get the smaller Phanteks Evolv Shift for easier management.